 by Alan Schoolcraft

-Part One (Part two will be in our next issue.)
+Part One (Part two is in issue 7.)

 The android was in love.

 How it came to be in love is a wondrous story, full of life, joy, hope . . . proof,

 maybe that out there somewhere in the vast cosmos there sits a benevolent God,